 Graduate Certificate in Education (Tertiary Education)

 The course content provides a foundation on which to develop quality pedagogies, in a range of tertiary teaching environments, supported by evidence, research and scholarly practice.
-Learning activities and assessments support the creation of contemporary and relevant learning and teaching practices for use in current and future units.
+Learning activities and assessments support the creation of contemporary and relevant learning and teaching practices for use in current and future teaching.
 Examples include: course design, assessment, online and blended learning, student engagement, learning partnerships, academic pathways, and the scholarship of learning and teaching.
 Participants will be encouraged and supported to relate their learning directly to their workplace and areas of specialty.

 Overview